 F Travel Travel expenses have been reduced mainly due to YPDT spending and budget constraints.
-G Publication & Subscriptions Publications & Subscriptions were higher in 2019 due to the number of job vacancies/ postings due to staff retirements. Н Capital Assets Special one-time projects were completed in 2019 such as the carpet replacement at the main office and engineering and operations building; NDMP Flood Forecasting equipment (\$76,550).
-I Office Administration - Services 2019 was a monitoring year for the main office contamination (\$13,300); 2020 represents a reporting year (\$2,100).
-J Software In 2019, CLOCA purchased the WISKI software (Water Information System KISTERS) \$7k - annual maintenance for the program is budgeted at \$5,200.
-K Course Registration Course Registration has been decreased due to budget constraints.
+G Publication & Publications & Subscriptions were higher in 2019 due to the number of job vacancies/ Subscriptions postings due to staff retirements. Н Capital Assets Special one-time projects were completed in 2019 such as the carpet replacement at the main office and engineering and operations building; NDMP Flood Forecasting equipment (\$76,550).
+Office Administration - 2019 was a monitoring year for the main office contamination (\$13,300); 2020 represents Services a reporting year (\$2,100).
+J Software In 2019, CLOCA purchased the WISKI software (Water Information System KISTERS) \$7k annual maintenance for the program is budgeted at \$5,200. Κ Course Registration Course Registration has been decreased due to budget constraints.
 L Water Quality Testing The Montgomery Creek study in conjunction with the City of Oshawa has been completed.
 The Oshawa Creek and the CLOCA 10 sites will continue to be monitored during 2020.
+N 4 C = = = The Oshawa Creek and the CLOCA 10 sites will continue to be monitored during 2020.
 M Consulting Special one-time projects were completed in 2019 such as the Goodman Creek Flood Study (\$37k) and Climate Change (\$105k).
-N Materials & Supplies - Other An increase in materials & supplies can be attributed to the restoration work to be completed in 2020 with special regional funding.y 0 Services - Other Special one-time projects were completed in 2019 such as the NDMP Corbett's Creek Floodplain Mapping Update (\$25k), NDMP LiDAR (\$44k), and Climate Change Studies (\$12k). Р Land Management - Publications & Subscriptions An increase of \$6,000 representing MTO signage for Heber Down Conservation Area.
-Q Land Management - Materials & Supplies Materials & Supplies to our land management has been reduced due to budget constraints.
+N Materials & Supplies - An increase in materials & supplies can be attributed to the restoration work to be Other completed in 2020 with special regional funding.y 0 Services - Other Special one-time projects were completed in 2019 such as the NDMP Corbett's Creek Floodplain Mapping Update (\$25k), NDMP LiDAR (\$44k), and Climate Change Studies (\$12k). Р Land Management - An increase of \$6,000 representing MTO signage for Heber Down Conservation Area.
+Publications & Subscriptions Q Land Management - Materials & Supplies to our land management has been reduced due to budget constraints.
+Materials & Supplies